hyoshioka0128/windows-driver-docs.ja-jp/windows-driver-docs-pr/devapps/how-to-do-printer-maintenance.md

         Object comComtext = Windows.Devices.Printers.Extensions.PrintExtensionContext.FromDeviceId(queue.DeviceId);
         PrinterExtensionContext context = new PrinterExtensionContext(comComtext);

-        // Create an instance of the callback object, and perform an asynchronous &#39;bidi set&#39; operation.
+        // Create an instance of the callback object, and perform an asynchronous 'bidi set' operation.
         PrinterBidiSetRequestCallback callback = new PrinterBidiSetRequestCallback();

-        // Add an event handler to the callback object&#39;s OnBidiResponseReceived event.
+        // Add an event handler to the callback object's OnBidiResponseReceived event.
         // The event handler will be invoked once the Bidi response is received. callback.OnBidiResponseReceived += OnBidiResponseReceived;